 6) Find a guru

 As important as all of the above, finding a good teacher is essential to learning the piano to a high standard.
 Even contemporary greats such as John Legend and now Ryan Gosling had teachers to get them on their way.
-While private tuition can be expensive and difficult to fit around a busy work/life schedule, you can subscribe to platforms like Skoove.
+While private tuition can be expensive and difficult to fit around a busy work/life schedule, you can subscribe to platforms like Skoove and learn piano with an app.
 Skoove will help you learn from the comforts of your home by simply sitting down in front of a keyboard and switching on your computer.